odoo/documentation/getting_started/documentation.rst

 All time spent to perform these customizations by our Business Analysts will be deducted from your Success Pack.

-In case of customizations that would require a developer’s intervention, a recurring maintenance fee will be charged on the customer subscription, to cover maintenance and upgrade services.
+In case of customizations that cannot be done via Studio and would require a developer’s intervention, this will require Odoo.sh, please speak to your Account Manager for more information.
+Additionally, any work performed by a developer will add a recurring maintenance fee to your subscription to cover maintenance and upgrade services.
 This cost will be based on hours spent by the developer: 4€ or $5/month, per hour of development will be added to the subscription fee.

 **Example:** a customization that took 2 hours of development will cost:
 2 hours deducted from the Success Pack for the customization development